In this Article

 Your child need not consume juices that have preservatives in them.

 These juices can be stored for long periods of time.

 Some juices, such as tomatoes, become even more nutritious after boiling.

-Edge Over Packaged Juices
+5. Edge Over Packaged Juices

-Can Fruit Juice Cause Dental Problem In Babies
+Can Fruit Juice Cause Dental Problem in Babies?

-Can Fruit Juice Cause Any Other Harm To Your Baby
+Can Fruit Juice Cause Any Other Harm to Your Baby?

-- If the baby is fed large amounts of fruit juice without much solid food intake, milk or water; then it will lead to undernourishment.
-Undernourishment during the first year of birth will affect the child’s cognitive skills, mind and body development.
+- If the baby is fed large amounts of fruit juice without much solid food intake, milk or water; it will lead to undernourishment.
+Undernourishment during the first year of birth will affect the child’s cognitive skills, and mind and body development.

-- Excessive fruit juice has large amounts of sugar and calories which may result in excessive weight gain.
+- Excessive fruit juice has large amounts of sugar and calories, which may result in excessive weight gain.